A company’s manager must plan for the expenditure and benefits an entity would receive from investing in an underlying project.

 - Expansion of business in other geographical areas

-Thus, capital budgeting is the most important responsibility undertaken by a financial manager.
-This is because:
+Capital budgeting is the most important responsibility undertaken by a financial manager because:

-- These decisions help in maximizing shareholder’s value.
+- These decisions can impact a shareholder’s value.

-- Principles applicable to capital budgeting process also apply to other corporate decisions like working capital management.
+- The principles applicable to the capital budgeting process also apply to other corporate decisions like working capital management.

 Process of Capital Budgeting

-Following are the steps of capital budgeting process:
+Below are the steps of the capital budgeting process:

 The most important step of the capital budgeting process is generating good investment ideas.
-These investment ideas can come from a number of sources like the senior management, any department or functional area, employees, or sources outside the company.
+These investment ideas can come from sources such as senior management, any department or functional area, employees, or sources outside the company.

-A manager must gather information to forecast cash flows for each project in order to determine its expected profitability.
-This is because the decision to accept or reject a capital investment is based on such an investment’s future expected cash flows.
+A manager must gather information to forecast cash flows for each project to determine its expected profitability because the decision to accept or reject a capital investment is based on such an investment’s expected cash flows.

-An entity must give priority to profitable projects as per the timing of the project’s cash flows, available company resources, and a company’s overall strategies.
-The projects that look promising individually may be undesirable strategically.
-Thus, prioritizing and scheduling projects is important because of the financial and other resource issues.
+An entity must give priority to profitable projects following the timing of a project’s cash flows, available company resources, and a company’s overall strategies.
+Projects that seem promising individually may be undesirable strategically.
+Thus, prioritizing and scheduling projects is important because of financial and other resource issues.

-It is important for a manager to follow up or track all the capital budgeting decisions.
-He should compare actual with projected results and give reasons as to why projections did not match with actual performance.
-Therefore, a systematic post-audit is essential in order to find out systematic errors in the forecasting process and hence enhance company operations.
+A manager needs to follow up or track all capital budgeting decisions.
+Managers should compare actual results with projected results and provide reasons as to why projections do not match with actual performance.
+Therefore, a systematic post-audit is essential to discover systematic errors during the forecasting process and should enhance company operations.

 Techniques of Capital Budgeting

-Payback period refers to the number of years it takes to recover the initial cost of an investment.
+The payback period refers to the number of years it takes to recover the initial cost of an investment.
 Therefore, it is a measure of liquidity for a firm.
-Thus, if an entity has liquidity issues, in such a case, shorter a project’s payback period, better it is for the firm.
+If an entity has liquidity issues, a shorter project payback period is better for a firm.